Astronomical unit of distance:

 Natural unit of energy that can be obtained by combining the fundamental natural constants that govern spacetime, the strength of gravity and the quantum world: the gravitational constant, Planck’s constant and the speed of light.
 Whenever elementary particles reach this kind of energy, in addition to the effects of quantum theory, the effects of general relativity should become important, in short: such situations could only be described adequately using a theory of quantum gravity.

 Natural length that can be obtained by combining the fundamental natural constants that govern spacetime, the strength of gravity and the quantum world: the gravitational constant, Planck’s constant and the speed of light.
-It amounts to roughly 1.6·10-35 metres.
+It amounts to roughly 1.6·10-35 meters [see exponential notation].

 At such length scales, both the effects of quantum theory and those of general relativity should become important, in short: whatever concerns such scales can only be described adequately using a theory of quantum gravity.

 Natural interval of time that can be obtained by combining the fundamental natural constants that govern spacetime, the strength of gravity and the quantum world: the gravitational constant, Planck’s constant and the speed of light.
-It amounts to about 5·10-44seconds and is the time it takes light to traverse one Planck length’s worth of distance.
+It amounts to about 5·10-44 seconds [see exponential notation] and is the time it takes light to traverse one Planck length’s worth of distance.